 Several factors contributed to the fall of the Soviet Union.
-To get a good perspective of what led to the break-up of the Soviet Union, we need a quick look into history to put the events into context,
+To get the right perspective of what led to the break-up of the Soviet Union, we need a quick look at the history to put the events into context.

 1917 – The Russian Revolution

-World War I (July 1914-November 1918) caused large economic hardships across Tsarist Russia.
+World War I (July 1914 – November 1918) caused substantial economic hardships across Tsarist Russia.
 The people and the army were angry with Tsar Nicholas II and revolted against his rule in February 1917.
-He abdicated the Throne in favor of a provisional government run out of St. Petersburg, largely made up of capitalists and the aristocracy.
+He abdicated the throne in favor of a provisional government instated at St. Petersburg, primarily made up of the capitalists and aristocrats.

-The Soviets, socialists with large support of the soldier, was a left-leaning middle class and industrial workers that controlled a network of local administrations.
-The dual power across the country was not sustainable, and in October of 1917, Vladimir Lenin led the Bolsheviks, the dominant socialist political party, to overthrow the provisional government and seize power in Russia in what came to be known as the October Revolution of 1917.
+The Soviets, socialists with significant support of the soldiers, was a left-leaning with the middle class and industrial workers that controlled a network of local administrations.
+The dual power across the country was not sustainable.
+In October of 1917, Vladimir Lenin led the Bolsheviks, the dominant socialist political party, to overthrow the provisional government and seize power in Russia in what came to be known as the October Revolution of 1917.

-Shortly afterward in 1918, the Russian Civil War broke out between the Red Army, Bolsheviks and left-supporting soldiers, and the White Army, comprising of Cossacks and Army officers and soldiers who were Right-leaning.
-The White Army had the support of USA, Great Britain, France, and Japan.
+Shortly afterwards in 1918, the Russian Civil War broke out between the Red Army fighting for the Bolsheviks, left-supporting soldiers, and the White Army, comprising of Cossacks and Army officers and soldiers who were Right-leaning.
+The White Army had the support of the USA, Great Britain, France, and Japan.

-The Red Army defeated the White Army and was to lead to the rise of the Union of Soviet Socialist Republics (USSR).
+The Red Army defeated the White Army and this led to the rise of the Union of Soviet Socialist Republics (USSR).

 1938 – Molotov-Ribbentrop Pact or the Nazi-Soviet Pact